AliceO2Group/WebUi/QualityControl/README.md

 - `port = '8080'` - port for accessing CCDB API
 - `[prefix = '']` - prefix to use for filtering on pathName
 - `[cachePrefix = 'qc']` - prefix to use for building the cache of object paths from CCDB
-- `[cacheRefresh = 120 * 1000]` - interval on which the paths of objects from CCDB should be refreshed
+- `[cacheRefreshRate = 120 * 1000]` - interval on which the paths of objects from CCDB should be refreshed

 ## Run QCG locally